-There are many ways to take part, whether you would like to share your memories and artefacts, volunteer your time for the project, or take part in all the events and exhibitions which will be taking place this year.
+There are many ways to take part, whether you would like to share your memories and artefacts, volunteer your time for the project, or take part in the events and exhibition which will be taking place this year.
 Or just get in touch on twitter!

 - An oral history and film project, recording stories from people who were held at Holloway Prison and worked at the prison

 - An exhibition, talks, workshops and events centred around Islington Museum and Islington’s Cat and Mouse Library

 - Our resident artist, Hannah Hull, will hold workshops in the community to understand what the prison’s closure means for the local area and has written songs for an EP, ‘DIRT’ and booklet of poetry in response to the oral histories.

 - Work delivered with Middlesex University and UserVoice to explore the impact of the closure on the women themselves.